 REG 08.00.10 – Anti-Virus Software Requirements

-Authority: Issued by Provost and Executive Vice Chancellor; Vice Chancellor for Finance and Business
+Authority: Issued by Vice Chancellor for Information Technology.

 NCSU REG08.00.02 – Computer Use Regulation

-Viruses, worms, and other malicious software can destroy critical or confidential data, compromise security, and generate a large volume of network traffic.
-A small number of infected computers can have a catastrophic effect on NC State's networked systems and on the campus's ability to perform core business and instructional functions.
-Therefore, in order to protect the campus computing infrastructure, the University is implementing a requirement for the use of anti-virus software.
+Viruses, worms and other malicious software can destroy critical or confidential data, compromise security and generate a large volume of network traffic.
+A small number of infected computers can have a catastrophic effect on NC State’s networked systems and on the University’s ability to perform core business and instructional functions.
+Therefore, in order to protect the campus computing infrastructure, the University has implemented a requirement for the use of antivirus software.

 2. Requirement and Responsibilities

-2.2.
-Installation, troubleshooting, and maintenance of the anti-virus software are the responsibility of all persons having administrative privileges on computer(s) connecting to the campus network.
+2.2 Installation, troubleshooting and maintenance of antivirus software are the responsibility of all persons having administrative privileges on computer(s) connecting to the campus network.

-2.3.
-Computers running operating systems for which the University has not site-licensed an antivirus software package are exempt from this requirement.
+2.3 If a specific computer or group of computers requires an exemption to this requirement, an Antivirus Exemption Request form must be submitted for approval.
 However, administrators should be aware of the risk to their systems and data should a virus infection occur.
-It is recommended they acquire and install anti-virus software as they deem appropriate to mitigate these risks.
+It is recommended they acquire and install antivirus software to mitigate these risks.
 If needed, users should consult with other local computer administrators or the OIT Security & Compliance Group for guidance in making this decision.

-2.4.
-Individuals and groups may receive an exemption from the University mandated anti-virus software requirement if the need for an exemption is supported by the unit IT Director and approved by the Security Subcommittee.
-Individuals or groups requesting an exemption must submit justification to the Chair of the University IT Security Subcommittee.
+2.3.1 Individuals and groups may receive an exemption from the University mandated antivirus software requirement if the need for an exemption is supported by both the unit IT Director and approved by the Security Technology Working Group of the Security & Compliance Governance Individuals or groups requesting an exemption must submit justification to the Chair of the Security Technology Working Group via the Antivirus Exemption Request form.
 The request must describe the necessity for an exemption and specify what alternate protections are in place.
-This exemption only applies to users who are required to install the anti-virus software.
-Computer Users receiving an exemption are still subject to all other aspects of the Computer Use Regulation.
+This exemption only applies to the computer(s) specified in the exemption request.
+Computer users receiving an exemption are still subject to all other aspects of the Computer Use Regulation.

 3. Non-compliance and Violations

-Violations of this anti-virus regulation will be handled in accordance with the Computer Use Regulation.
-This may result in the computer being blocked from the network if it is causing a security or performance impact on the campus network.
+Violations of this antivirus regulation will be handled in accordance with the Computer Use Regulation.
+Violations may result in the computer being blocked from the network if it is causing a security or performance impact on the campus network.
 Computers will not be unblocked until the machine is cleaned and brought into compliance.
-In addition, users may be disciplined as allowed in Section V of the Computer Use Regulation.
+In addition, users may be disciplined in accordance with Section 5 of the Computer Use Regulation.